jordanleal12/assignment-2-version-control-testing-evaluation/README.md

 If the implementation of adding context to the timestamp as mentioned above was to go ahead, user feedback would be requested to see if it garnered a more positive response.

+**6. Ethical Considerations:** Referring to Code of Ethics (COE)[^19] and Ethical Web Principles (EWP)[^20]

+- **COE 1.06 - Avoid deception:** By initially not providing the context for the difference in the localized time received by the user and the actual time, I misled the user with the claim of "current" weather data and time.
+Such errors can have legal ramifications when delivering applications as a real service in the industry.
+- **EWP 2.10 - Transparency:** Initially, the information about the time difference was only available in the Readme, which lacked transparency.
+Alerting users in the terminal output addressed this issue.
+- **COE 6.07 - Accurate characteristics:** Integrating the proposed feature to show the difference between provided time and current time would give the user a more accurate assessment of the characteristics of the data being provided through the software.

 ### API Key Activation and Error Handling

 **1. The Challenge:** Part of my testing procedure was providing my completed code to some friends of mine, having them follow the Readme instructions, and having them attempt to use the application start to finish - a manual smoke test using beta testers on different devices and operating systems.
 The testing ran into an early speed-bump, being that any request made returned the following errors: